 On Wednesday, May 1, the National Institute of Standards and Technology (NIST) released their latest draft version of the much anticipated NIST Privacy Framework.
 Following the same model that the NIST Cybersecurity Framework (CSF), NIST has been actively workshopping the lessons learned and framework with specialists in both the public and private sectors and the public draft is also a hallmark of the collaborative, crowdsourced approach that NIST takes to developing their frameworks.

 Similarities Between The CSF and Privacy Framework

 In my webinar examining the interplay between NIST’s three main frameworks: the CSF, the NIST Risk Management Framework (RMF), and the Privacy Framework, I discussed how important it would be for the new Privacy Framework to connect to the CSF.
 As we’ve explored before here, data privacy and data security are inextricably connected - while security can exist without regard for privacy, data privacy cannot exist without regard for security.
 As she discussed at the NIST Cyber Risk Management Conference in November, Naomi Lefkovitz, privacy engineering program head at NIST, spoke about how NIST looks at security and privacy as a Venn diagram and that idea was embodied in the working draft.
 I was heartened to see that the Privacy Framework did in fact interplay with the CSF quite well.

-The CSF relies on five core functions - identify, detect, protect, respond, and recover - as the foundation for the framework.
+The CSF relies on five core functions - identity, detect, protect, respond, and recover - as the foundation for the framework.
 The Privacy Framework takes a similar approach using five functions as well.
 Two of the privacy functions are net new but related--Control and Inform--and three are taken directly from the CSF: